 a (1 bit): This bit (bitmask 0x02) is the IncludeFreeBusy flag.
 If this bit is set, the server MUST include the values of the FreeBusySimple and FreeBusyDetailed bits in the PidTagMemberRights property.
 If this bit is not set, the client MUST ignore the values of those bits.
-The client SHOULD set this bit if the folder is the Calendar folder as specified in [MSb (1 bit): This bit (bitmask 0x01) is reserved.
-It MUST be set to 0 by the client and ignored by the server.
+The client SHOULD set this bit if the folder is the Calendar folder as specified in [MS-OXOSFLD]

-OXOSFLD] and the server version is greater than or equal to 8.0.360.0, as specified in [MSOXCRPC].
+and the server version is greater than or equal to 8.0.360.0, as specified in [MS-OXCRPC].
 The client MUST NOT set this bit in any other circumstances.